Vpatchycodes/Vpatchycodes/README.md

 Passionate about lifelong learning, whether it be about the latest tools & technologies or new people I meet along my journey.
 Happy to connect with you at vpachava@wharton.upenn.edu!

-Currently seeking opportunities in product management (PM) and interactive technology2.
+Currently seeking opportunities in product management (PM)!